Synix4Life/Snake/README.md

 make run
 ```

-For more information and cusomization, please refer to:
+For more information and customization, please refer to:

 ```bash
 make help